internetstandards/Internet.nl/documentation/Docker-getting-started.md

 **notice**: your Docker runtime should be configured with enough memory and CPU, otherwise the environment will be unstable.
 Minimum is at least 4GB memory and 2 CPU cores, more is better for quicker rebuild/restart of images/containers.

+**for arm users (eg apple m1)**: nassl will not compile on x64 architectures, so use the option to start your container engine in x86 mode.
+For colima this can be done with `colima start --arch x86_64`.
+Things will be much slower but it works.

 ## Building

 Clone this repository to a local directory: